-MTSU briefly tested its emergency alert system Wednesday, June 28, with a special message for the university’s 25,300-plus registered users via email, text and automated phone calls.
+MTSU briefly tested its emergency alert system Wednesday, June 27, for the summer semester with a special message for the university’s 25,000-plus registered users via email, text and automated phone calls.

-The test of MTSU’s Critical Notification System, conducted each semester by the University Police Department, was completed at 1:15 p.m.
+The test of MTSU’s Critical Notification System, conducted each semester by the University Police Department, was held at 1:15 p.m.

 The university’s website, www.mtsu.edu, its MTSUNews.com news site, and all digital signage around the Murfreesboro campus displayed the test message just as they do during a real emergency, along with the university’s primary social media channels.